Pratt & Whitney Canada PT6T: Development

 The U.S. military came very close to not procuring the UH-1N Twin Huey because of the PT6T.
 The purchase of the aircraft for U.S. military use was opposed by the Chairman of the House Armed Services Committee at the time, Mendel Rivers.
 Rivers took this position because the PT6T was produced in Canada.
-The Canadian government had not supported U.S. involvement in Vietnam, and had opposed U.S. policies in southeast Asia, as well as accepting U.S. draft dodgers.
+The Canadian government showed no support for U.S. involvement in Vietnam, and opposed U.S. policies in southeast Asia, as well as accepting U.S. draft dodgers.
 Rivers was also concerned that procurement of the engines would result in a negative trade deficit situation with Canada.
 Congress only approved the purchase when it was assured that a U.S. source would be found for the PT6T engines.
 This source was Pratt & Whitney Engine Services in Bridgeport, West Virginia, which was established in 1971 to assemble and test new T400-WV-402 engines.
 As a result, the U.S. military ordered 294 Bell 212s under the designation UH-1N, with deliveries commencing in 1970.